seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 ## Class Theory

-"Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.
+***"Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software***.

 OO or class oriented programming stresses that data intrinsically has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, encapsulate) the data and the behavior together.
 This is sometimes called "data structures" in formal computer science.